pagerinc/ct-neiss-ml/ml-coding-assignment/README.md

   ![Alt text](RF weighted sampling with replacement.png?raw=true "Results for RF weighted sampling with replacement")

-As you can see, the model has a greater than 50% chance of correctly predicting any disposition category - even disposition 9, which was only observed 32 times out of the entire NEISS survey of !
-Performance dramatically increases with the more slightly more frequent catgories of 2 and 4 (each < 6% of training data), and is virtually perfect for dispositon category 1.
+As you can see, the model has a greater than 50% chance of correctly predicting any disposition category - even disposition 9, which was only observed 32 times out of the entire NEISS survey of ~2.7 million records!
+Performance dramatically increases with the slightly more frequent catgories of 2 and 4 (each < 6% of training data), and is virtually perfect for dispositon category 1.

 These results were obtained (and can be reproduced end-to-end from the raw NEISS data) in **research_and_dev.ipynb**.